 About Eric Goodwin,

-Therapist for Anxiety, LGBTQ+ Issues and Self-Compassion in Portland, OR
+Portland, Oregon Therapist for Anxiety, LGBTQ+ Affirming Counseling and Mindfulness

 Therapy and healing:

 There is hope that you can feel better and I’m here to help!
-I’m Eric Goodwin, a Licensed Professional Counselor and queer therapist in Portland, OR.
-I specialize in work with anxiety, Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+) issues and self-compassion.
+As a Licensed Professional Counselor and queer therapist in Portland, OR, I specialize in work with Anxiety, Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+) Affirming Therapy, Mindfulness and Self-Compassion, and untangling Shame + Self-Criticism.
 When my shit hit the fan, having a place to be understood and the support of a compassionate therapist in a safe and affirming space helped me grow and heal, and inspired me to become a therapist myself.
 Seeing and relating to the pain and suffering in the LGBTQIA+ community and the community-at-large, and wanting to help ease that suffering further drew me into this work.
 In sessions, I have seen incredible things happen as the people I work with begin to take those meaningful steps forward toward healing and the changes they hope to see in their lives.

 What to expect when working with me:

-People I have worked with describe me as warm, calm, comforting, and tell me that they feel safe in our sessions.
+Therapy with me is grounding, warm, and collaborative.
+Clients often describe feeling safe, seen, and deeply understood in our sessions.
 One of the things I realized after I opened my practice was how hard people are on themselves when they’re already suffering!
-This led me to do more post-graduate training on Compassion-Focused Therapy and Mindful Self-Compassion in therapy.
 I believe that the most important person to have in your corner when you’re facing fears and healing wounds is yourself, and I’ll be there to remind you along the way (just in case you forget).
+I’m not a distant observer.
+I’ll be present with you in the tough moments and celebrate the small (but powerful) steps forward.
+If something feels off or unclear, I’ll check in, because our work is built on trust, not perfection.

 My Credentials:

-• I am a Licensed Professional Counselor (C7586) registered with the Oregon Board of Licensed Professional Counselors and Therapists.
+• Licensed Professional Counselor (C7586) registered with the Oregon Board of Licensed Professional Counselors and Therapists.

 • I earned my Master of Science degree in Mental Health Counseling from SUNY - Brockport in 2014